NaiboWang/NUS_literature_quick_access/Readme.md

 https://greasyfork.org/en/scripts/453867-automatically-literature-validation-for-nus-staff-%E6%96%B0%E5%8A%A0%E5%9D%A1%E5%9B%BD%E7%AB%8B%E5%A4%A7%E5%AD%A6%E8%81%8C%E5%B7%A5%E8%87%AA%E5%8A%A8%E6%96%87%E7%8C%AE%E9%AA%8C%E8%AF%81%E8%87%AA%E5%8A%A8%E7%99%BB%E5%BD%95%E8%84%9A%E6%9C%AC

-## 5. Let your browser to save and autofill your password:
+## 5. Let your browser save and autofill your password:

 Open any paper detail page (such as: https://ieeexplore.ieee.org/abstract/document/8737464), and wait the page to automatically pop up the login page, **input your username and password**: